maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * *done* Add input parameter `allowwords` to enable the teacher to specify some permitted words of more than 2 symbols length.

 ## Other changes since STACK 3.1

+# Development track for STACK 3.3

+## Expanding CAStext features

+* Expand the CASText format to enable us to embed the _value_ of a variable in CASText, not just the displayed form.
+* Conditionals in CASText adaptive blocks.
+(Aalto) See [question blocks](../Authoring/Question_blocks.md) for our plans.
+* Hints.
+Currently code is in the "hints" branch.
+ * Make sure the syntax is updated to [hint:...] in line with the new format.
+ * Provide a list of hints, and an interface through the docs.